Labdanum Clear Spain

 Fragrance side

-Clear labdanum absolute blends perfectly with woody and amber notes.
-It rounds out chypres and orientals and gives them body.
-Its leathery facets are often combined with certain opulent flowers to give them an amber note.
+The clear absolute blends perfectly with woody and ambery ingredients.
+It brings roundness and body to chypre and oriental accords.
+Its leathery facets are often associated with certain opulent flowers to bring an ambery side.

 About